jeanluct/rodent/README.md

 The header files in the rodent folder are standalone with no associated .cpp files.
 To see examples of usage, run "autoconf; ./configure" from the base folder, then "cd testsuite; make" to compile some examples.

+To see if inlining is working properly, type "make inline_test" from the testuite folder.

 ### license

 *rodent* is released under the [MIT License][2].